carbonplan/forest-offsets-web/components/projects/methods/index.md

 ## Data access

-We provide the data rendered on this website in [CSV] and [JSON] formats.
-The shapefiles used to render the projects can be accessed at https://.../{id}.json where {id} is the ID of the project.
+We provide the data rendered on this website in [CSV](https://carbonplan.blob.core.windows.net/carbonplan-retro/projects/retro-db-light-v1.0.csv) and [JSON](https://carbonplan.blob.core.windows.net/carbonplan-retro/projects/retro-db-light-v1.0.json) formats.
+The shapefiles rendered in the map can be accessed at https://carbonplan.blob.core.windows.net/carbonplan-retro/projects/{id}/shape.json where `{id}` is the ID of the project.

 ## Acknowledgements